stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/01_Data_Model_and_ORM.md

 	// SELECT * FROM Player WHERE FirstName IN ('Sam', 'Sig')

-You can use [SearchFilters](searchfilters) to add additional behavior to your `filter` command rather than an exact match.
+You can use [SearchFilters](searchfilters) to add additional behaviour to your `filter` command rather than an exact match.

 	:::php